-On this page, Civil War historian Matthew Pinsker leads a unique “teacher’s tour” of the Gettysburg National Military Park in a series of short videos that emphasize human stories and teachable insights.
-These multi-media clips, designed especially for use in secondary and undergraduate classrooms, provide a brief overview of the 1863 Pennsylvania campaign as well as distinct sections on each of the three days of the pivotal battle (July 1-3, 1863).
+On this page, Civil War historian Matthew Pinsker leads a unique one-hour “teacher’s tour” of the Gettysburg National Military Park in a series of short videos that emphasize human stories and teachable insights.
+These multi-media clips, produced by the Gilder Lehrman Institute of American History during Fall 2013, are designed especially for use in secondary and undergraduate classrooms.
+You can view them in one full hour video or through the series of 13 stops listed below.
+They provide a brief overview of the 1863 Pennsylvania campaign as well as distinct sections on each of the three days of the pivotal battle (July 1-3, 1863).
 There is also a concise tour of the Soldiers National Cemetery where Abraham Lincoln delivered the Gettysburg Address (November 19, 1863) and which features some powerful and largely unknown stories about Lincoln’s great speech.
-Each video comes with supporting handouts that are free to use for non-commercial, educational purposes.
+Finally, please note the supporting handouts that are free to use for non-commercial, educational purposes.

-Introduction and Campaign Overview –Video = 4:26 min.
+Stop 1: Introduction and Campaign Overview –Video = 8:33 min.
 Pinsker discusses the last Blue-Gray reunion in 1938 and provides essential background to understanding Lee’s 1863 raid into Pennsylvania.
-Locations: Eternal Light Peace Memorial, Oak Hill.
+Location: Eternal Light Peace Memorial, Oak Hill.

-Day One–Video = 4:15 min.
-Pinsker discusses fighting near Oak Hill on July 1, Union cavalry commander John Bufurd’s shrewd use of terrain on the west side of town, retreat of the Union 11th Corps from Barlow’s Knoll, and the story of Amos Humiston, a Union sergeant who died holding a photograph of his children.
-Locations: Oak Hill and Stratton Street, Gettysburg
+Stop 2: Day One–Video = 4:37 min.
+Pinsker discusses fighting near McPherson’s Woods on July 1, Union cavalry commander John Bufurd’s shrewd use of terrain on the west side of town, and the fast-changing structure of the Union command during the Gettysburg Campaign.
+Location: McPherson’s Woods